Quassia amara: Medicine

 Traditionally, Q. amara is used as a digestive, to treat fever, and against hair parasites (lice, fleas) and mosquito larvae in ponds (which has not proven harmful to fish populations).

 The component Simalikalactone D was identified as an antimalarial.
 The preparation of a tea out of young leaves is used traditionally in French Guiana.
 Experiments showed a high inhibition of Plasmodium yoelii yoelii and Plasmodium falciparum.

 A 2012 study found a topical gel with 4% Quassia extract to be a safe and effective treatment for rosacea.

 Quassia amara is part of the family of the Simaroubaceae, which contains quassinoids.
 Those are secondary metabolites that have a large range of biological activities.
 The plant is known for the active principles that can be found in its bark.
 They have several different effects like increasing appetite, tonic, diuretic, febrifugal, anthelmintic and anti-leukemic.
 It also leads to more activity from the gall bladder and has an effect against liver congestion.
 At external use, they act efficacy against parasites like pinworms.
 It is also a tribal remedy used in South America against debility, liver problems, malaria, snakebite, and back spasms.
 The Quassia amara is sold in the form of ground-up chips that are used to produce tonic or tinctures.
 Those are made by soaking the bark in the water for a long time.

-There are two varieties of Q. amara that can be used in medicine.
-It is the West Indian type and the South American variety.
-The West Indian is high, it can reach 30.5m, the South American is much smaller, with a heigh from 5.5m.